-The incredibly beautiful country of Portugal forms the most south-westerly point of mainland Europe and shares the Iberian Peninsula with its only neighbour – Spain.
-Albeit the small size of the country Portugal has had a gigantean influence on the world throughout history.
-Within 92,000 square kilometres Portuguese landscapes and cultures differs dramatically from region to region.
+The beautiful country of Portugal forms the most south-westerly point of mainland Europe.
+It shares the Iberian Peninsula with its only neighbour – Spain.
+Albeit its small size, Portugal has had a gigantean influence on the world throughout history.
+Within 92,000 square kilometres, landscapes and cultures differ dramatically from region to region.
 In the North, the terrain is green and dominated by forests, rivers, rolling hills and lush valleys.
-The centre has a more rustic and mountainous feel with stone villages that hug hillsides, medieval frontier towns and lagoons.
+The centre has a more rustic and mountainous feel, with stone villages hugging hillsides, medieval frontier towns and lagoons.
 The South opens into prairies, cork forests, olive groves and fortified towns perched on hillocks.
-The southern coast of the Algarve has, for decades, been a popular destination for family beach holidays and for good reason.
+The golden beaches of the Algarve is a popular destination for family holidays.
 Portugal's diverse topography offer something for everyone.
-From historic cities such as Braga, Évora, Porto and Coimbra to the vibrant cultural centre that is Lisbon.
-Let MADABOUTPORUGAL be your definitive guide to your perfect getaway to one of the most exciting holiday destinations that exceed your imagination.
+From the historic cities of Braga, Évora, Porto and Coimbra to the vibrant capital of Lisbon.
+Let MADABOUTPORUGAL.COM be your definitive guide to the perfect getaway.
+Explore the most exciting holiday destinations that will exceed your imagination.

 Regional Map of Portugal